 Tuning your Television

-Once you connect your coax cable, we recommend that you use your remote to do some on-screen menu programming.
-Exact details on how to auto program or auto tune digital TVs vary from manufacturer to manufacturer and from model to model.
+Once you connect your coax cable, you will need to use your remote to access on-screen menu programming.
+Exact details on how to auto program or auto tune digital TVs vary from manufacturer to manufacturer, and from model to model.
 These instructions are generalizations that are meant to describe the way most TVs accomplish this feature.
 For best results, refer to the owner’s manual for the specific TV you are working with.
-Most TVs will take between 20-45 minutes to complete this function.
+Some TVs can take up to 10 minutes to complete this function.

 Using the TVs remote control, follow these general steps:

-Step 4: Select “Auto Program/Auto Tune” then “OK”
+Step 4: Next, look for “Auto Program/Auto Tune” then press “OK”.